aldoprogrammer/umb-chatbot/README.md

 # umb-chatbot
-ini untuk skripsi aldo ls, and its free to use.
+ini untuk skripsi aldo ls, and its free to use. it's a cool web app, even its just the simple one